vishn412/LinuxKernel/Task2/README.md

   ```

  - Note:
-  ..* Can also copy kernel and initrd to /boot
+  1. Can also copy kernel and initrd to /boot
-  ..* Create a intrd image using dracut/mkinitrd
+  2. Create a intrd image using dracut/mkinitrd

     ```
-    initramfs
+    update-initramfs -c -k <version>
+    or
+    mkinitramfs -o initrd.img-.....
     ```

 -----------------